StimulCross/nestjs-lru-cache/README.md

 // Different class instances use shared cache only for this method anyCustomProvider1.getRandomNumberShared(); // -> 0.6607802129894669
 anyCustomProvider2.getRandomNumberShared(); // -> 0.6607802129894669

+// Generates a random number and caches the result.
+// `updateAgeOnGet` option is enabled. anyCustomProvider1.getRandomNumber(); // -> 0.1234567890123456
+// Retrieves the cached value and refreshes the TTL,
+// resetting it back to 10,000 milliseconds. anyCustomProvider1.getRandomNumber(); // -> 0.1234567890123456
 ```

 ### @CachedAsync